Whatever you do… don’t call them cafeterias.

 Leisuretown Anaheim is an unusual food hall.
 Why?
 Well, a lot of modern food halls have alcohol purveryors… but Leisuretown is intended to be primarily focused as a beer garden, not a collection of gastropubs.

-Current concept drawings show Leisuretown Anaheim taking the shipping-container craze up a few notches to make a two-story beer garden with indoor and outdoor seating.
+Leisuretown Anaheim takes the shipping-container craze up a few notches to make a two-story beer garden with indoor and outdoor seating.
 The space will also have its own brewery, focusing on draft beer, that helps keep popular and seasonal Modern Times beers on local store shelves.

-We’re sure that once Leisuretown is up and running, it’ll be another jewel in Anaheim’s food hall crown.
+Leisuretown is another jewel in Anaheim’s food hall crown.

 The food hall phenomenon is alive and well in Orange County, with options to choose from no matter where you are.
 But since each food hall is unique, we don’t see any reason you shouldn’t just try them all.
 Happy eating!